Loading chat...

 AI Summary

-- Requires contractors and subcontractors on public works projects subject to prevailing wage laws to employ enough qualified apprentices or journeyworkers to meet an "applicable percentage" of total labor hours, starting at 20% for projects advertised on or after January 1, 2027
+• Contractors and subcontractors on public works projects subject to prevailing wage requirements must employ qualified apprentices or journeyworkers to meet an applicable percentage of total labor hours, starting at 20% for projects advertised on or after January 1, 2027

 Legislative Description